Bridgewater Square

-Bridgewater Square is a residential square in the Ward or Parish of St Giles Cripplegate, in the City of London.
+Bridgewater Square is a residential square in the ward of Aldersgate in the City of London.
+(Note: Before 2013, the ward of Cripplegate.)
 It was formed from the gardens of the former mansion Bridgewater House, long the home of the Earls of Bridgewater, which was destroyed by fire in 1687 when the then Earl's sons, Charles Egerton, styled Viscount Brackley, aged 11, and his younger brother, Thomas Egerton, aged 8, and their tutor were all burnt to death.
 The mansion, which was not rebuilt, had been on the east side of Aldersgate Street, near the Barbican, with gardens on the south side of the house.

 History

 Later historians of the area quoted by John James Baddeley in his Cripplegate (1921) show that in 1756 the square was "A very handsome open space ...The middle is neatly enclosed with palisado pales and set around with trees, which renders the place very delightful".
-In 1806, "the centre of the Square is a grass plot, shaded with trees, and encompassed by iron rails".
+In 1806, "the centre of the square is a grass plot, shaded with trees, and encompassed by iron rails".
 In 1817 there were twenty-two houses around the square, including the businesses of fifteen traders, who (as Baddeley wrote) "probably resided over their workshops", but in the following century the surrounding area was increasingly covered with poorer housing, which in turn was being replaced by high warehouses.
 William Miller of H.M.
 India Office wrote in 1867, "The once charming grounds and plantations annexed to Bridgewater House are now covered with blocks of houses let out in tenements to the working classes, and although still bearing the high sounding names of Bridgewater Gardens and Brackley Street, with their courts and alleys, present a dingy and ill-conditioned appearance."

 In 1865 Cripplegate Boys' School took a tall building on the north corner of the square, and for many years the central area was used as a drill ground by its 300 boys, until it closed in 1904 and was replaced by another warehouse.
 The school's neighbour to the west was the six-floor emporium of Moritz Wolfsky, a renowned leather travelling bag and dressing case maker originally from Frankfort who in 1881 employed here 87 people in his newly erected workrooms, but ceased trading in 1908.
-On the south side of the Square five four-storey houses were occupied from 1859 by George Tranter's temperance hotel.
+On the south side of the square five four-storey houses were occupied from 1859 by George Tranter's temperance hotel.
 After the closure of the school, the garden was let to Tranter's Hotel for the use of his guests, but the hotel closed early in the First World War and the garden's railed enclosure was given over to the cultivation of vegetables.
 Baddeley wrote in 1921 that there was "an especially fine lime tree" there.